karl152/PraktiCalc/README.md

 * many more

 ### Get PraktiCalc
-You can download PraktiCalc on the right at the Releases section.
+You can download PraktiCalc at the [Releases page](https://github.com/karl152/PraktiCalc/releases) on GitHub.
 There should be a few files for each release there:
 | file name example                       | description                                                      |
 |-----------------------------------------|------------------------------------------------------------------|
 | prakticalc-x.x-win-amd64-installer.exe  | PraktiCalc Installer for Windows 11 on 64-Bit x86 Processors     |